laravel/docs/mix.md

 <a name="postcss"></a>
 ### PostCSS

 [PostCSS](https://postcss.org/), a powerful tool for transforming your CSS, is included with Laravel Mix out of the box.
-By default, Mix leverages the popular [Autoprefixer](https://github.com/postcss/autoprefixer) plugin to automatically apply all necessary CSS3 vendor prefixes.
+By default, Mix leverages the popular [Autoprefixer](https://github.com/postcss/autoprefixer) plugin to automatically apply all necessary CSS3 vendor prefixes, autoprefixer has an [online version](https://goonlinetools.com/autoprefixer/) that allows you to enter your non-prefixed CSS and gives you a prefix-added css.
 However, you're free to add any additional plugins that are appropriate for your application.

 First, install the desired plugin through NPM and include it in your array of plugins when calling Mix's `postCss` method.
 The `postCss` method accepts the path to your CSS file as its first argument and the directory where the compiled file should be placed as its second argument: